Zeyuzhao/Blair-Stats/README.md

 # Blair-Stats
-Notebooks for MBHS Magnet Statistics Class.
+Data Science notebooks for MBHS Magnet Statistics Class.

 I used `Pandas` extensively in this class, and also learned to generate nifty charts with `Seaborn`.